 As a software engineer I am keen on efficiency, optimization and lightweight code.
 It is a no-brainer that for a mobile app I need to go with native languages like Swift or Kotlin.
 Maybe even Objective-C or Java.
 It would allow me to have better control of how the app is engineered and optimized.
 That was my initial thought.
 But as I do more research, I’m seeing that I may not need to go to such lengths for my use case.
-In fact, utilizing native languages incorrectly can achieve the opposite ending up with something that’s over-engineered and inefficient.
+In fact, utilizing native languages incorrectly can achieve the opposite effect building something that’s over-engineered and inefficient.

 When to Use Native Languages?

 Native languages are better for intensive apps that utilize a lot of memory and CPU power because it allows the developer to have better control of an app’s underlying performance.
 Developers also have direct access to the phone’s hardware and software features (such as camera, notifications and GPS).
-Apps built on native languages are specifically tailored to their respective platform instead of trying to accommodate every platform.
+Apps built on native languages are specifically tailored to their respective platform instead of trying to accommodate all platforms.
 Even though iOS and Android devices share similar features and functionality, they are built differently underneath.
 Strategies that optimize an app on iOS may not be applicable to Android and vice versa.
 Native languages give developers direct access and full control to optimize as needed.

 Full control is a double-edged sword.
 With everything being so freeform it is also up to the developer to engineer a proper structure for apps built on native languages.
 For inexperienced developers who are not careful, optimization can easily turn into inefficiency.
 Therefore it is important to assess the complexity of what I’m building when making a decision.
 Good examples that warrant native language development include 3D gaming, augmented reality, or image / video editing.
 Apps that require a complicated algorithm or heavy customizations are also good candidates.